DeeptanshuPal/EchoSphere/README.md

 ### Swift Student Challenge

-This app was developed for the Swift Student Challenge 2025 and is being submitted for consideration.
+This app was developed for the Swift Student Challenge 2025 and has been submitted for consideration.

 ## Overview